 Changes in cognitive function, such as slow speed of information processing, are common in normal aging.
-However, each person is different and cognitive decline is not inevitable.
+However, each person is different and cognitive decline is not inevitable for everyone.

 In fact, many older adults appear to avoid cognitive decline into their ninth decade of life, and some even beyond.
 The best news of all is that some risk factors for cognitive decline may be manageable.